cloudera/logredactor/README.txt

 trigger is optional.
 If it does not exist, the message will always have "search" applied.

+"caseSensitive" is a boolean indicating if the trigger and search are to be used in case sensitive or case insensitive matching.
+It is optional and defaults to true (case sensitive matching).

 The "search" field is a regular expression, and is required.
 Make sure that proper escaping is used.